yprez/django-sitepush/README.rst

 The remote command will pull the source code from Git, run all necessary Django management commands, and restart the server.

+It's intended for small to medium scale apps.

 Why not just write a Fabric script?
 -----------------------------------